Keats/rust-bcrypt/README.md

 ## Changelog

+* 0.14.0: use `subtle` crate for constant time comparison, update base64 and bump to 2021 edition
 * 0.13.0: make zeroize dep opt-out and use fixed salt length
 * 0.12.1: zero vec containing password in the hashing function before returning the hash
 * 0.12.0: allow null bytes in password